 Weaving cotton into long, narrow strips up to 60 metres long is an important textile tradition found throughout West Africa.
 These strips are thicker than machine woven craft cotton.

-Either 100% cotton, usually from Burkina Faso.
-Or from The Gambia, ultrasoft tree cotton - sometimes called 'silk cotton', which feels similar to kapok.
+100% cotton, usually from Burkina Faso, occasionally from Guinea or Côte d'Ivoire.
+Also - from The Gambia: ultrasoft tree cotton - sometimes called 'silk cotton', which feels similar to kapok.

 100% cotton, usually indigo and white, occasionally with an accent colour.
 Also black with various accent colours.
 From northern Ghana, primarily Daboya.